ContainerSSH/containerssh.github.io/docs/getting-started/authserver.md

 <h1>Implementing an authentication server</h1>

 ContainerSSH does not know your users and their passwords.
 Therefore, it calls out to a microservice that you have to provide.
 Your service can verify the users, passwords, and SSH keys.
-You will have to provide the microservice URL in the configuration"
+You will have to provide the microservice URL in the configuration.

 ```yaml
 auth: